Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Method

 \subsection{Pebble accretion}

-Following Paper I we do not model drifting pebbles in the gas disk as individual dynamical particles due to high computational cost \cite[but see][]{kretkelevisonetal14,levisonetal15}.
-Instead, pebbles in the disk are modelled as a background field evolving in time.
-However, our flux accretion modelling is different from that of Paper I because we invoke a quantitatively more sophisticated approach.

-In Paper I the amount of pebbles in the disk decays exponentially during the disk lifetime and pebbles stokes number is fixed.
-Here, the pebble field qualities are dictated by the gas disk properties and gas disk age in the context of dust coagulation models \cite{birnstieletal12,lambrechtsjohansen12,lambrechtsjohansen14}.
-We follow the prescription of pebble accretion from \citet{johansenetal15}, which can also account for reduced accretion rates for eccentric and inclined bodies.
-Our prescription is slightly different from that of Paper I but our both prescription produce equivalent results.
+As in Paper I we do not model drifting pebbles as individual particles because of the high computational cost \cite[but see][]{kretkelevisonetal14,levisonetal15}.
+Instead, pebbles in the disk are modeled as a background field, which depends on the flux and Stokes number of the pebbles, which evolve over time.
+Our modeling of the pebble flux is more sophisticated than that from Paper I, where the number of pebbles in the disk decays exponentially during the disk lifetime and the Stokes number of the pebbles is fixed.
+Here, the pebble flux and Stokes number are computed in the context of dust coagulation models \citep{birnstieletal12,lambrechtsjohansen12,lambrechtsjohansen14}, as summarized below.
+We follow the prescription of pebble accretion by protoplanets from \citet{johansenetal15}, which can also account for reduced accretion rates for eccentric and inclined bodies.

 The accretion rate onto the planetary core is given as